joshlyford/zsh-extensions/README.md

 Clone repo to locally and include wanted files in your `.zshrc` file.

-Examples are based on cloning repo into users folder on MacOS.
+Examples are based on cloning repo into you user folder on MacOS.

 `~/zsh-extensions`